Exclusively for Members

 The exhibition is dedicated to Lixenberg’s dear friend, George Pitts (1951–2017), photographer, painter, educator and writer.
 As the legendary founding Director of Photography at Vibe magazine, he was the first in the United States to publish a portfolio of her Imperial Courts series, in 1993.
 Many of the portraits included in this exhibition were commissioned by Pitts in the nineties, during his tenure at the magazine, which helped jumpstart Lixenberg’s editorial career.

-Dana Lixenberg (1964, Amsterdam, NL) is a Dutch photographer and filmmaker who has photographed for publications such as the New York Times Magazine, New Yorker, and Newsweek, while working on long-term personal projects focusing on individuals and communities on the margins of society.
+Dana Lixenberg (born in Amsterdam, 1964) is a Dutch photographer and filmmaker who has photographed for publications such as the New York Times Magazine, New Yorker, and Newsweek, while working on long-term personal projects focusing on individuals and communities on the margins of society.
 American Images comprises a selection of portraits of American icons who have been instrumental in shaping today’s popular culture.

 Lesley A. Martin is creative director at Aperture and publisher of The PhotoBook Review, a newsprint journal dedicated to the evolving conversation surrounding the photobook.
 Her writing on photography has been published widely, and she has edited over seventy-five books of photography.
 She has curated several exhibitions of photography, and in 2015, she was named a visiting critic to the Yale MFA Photography program.